jelockwood/recipes/PCClient/README.md

 I have set my PaperCut server to share the subdirectory via a web server and also set the server to run an automated task to make a zip file of the Mac client.
 The download recipe therefore downloads this zip file.
 It should be possbile for other users to do the same whether they are using a Mac, Windows or Linux server.

-You could either put the zip file in its own dedicated folder and share just that via a webserver which maybe considered a more secure option, or you could share the entire client subdirectory contains the Mac, Windows and client sub-subdirectories making access to those possible also via URLs.
+You could either put the zip file in its own dedicated folder and share just that via a webserver which maybe considered a more secure option, or you could share the entire client subdirectory which contains the Mac, Windows and client sub-subdirectories making access to those possible also via URLs.

 The download recipe now relies on both the URL and the zip file name to be supplied via a users override recipe.
 The following is what therefore the URLDownloader section of the download recipe looks like.